Piestewa-Peak-DAR-Home-1620-325

 Our Chapter

 In keeping with the purpose of the National Society, chapter members work together on numerous projects to promote historic preservation, education, and patriotism.
 We all have busy lives, so our projects offer ways to contribute that fit our schedules.
-We keep in touch across our many service projects through monthly meetings, where we enjoy bruch, and information program, a business session, and socializing.
+We keep in touch across our many service projects through monthly meetings, where we enjoy brunch, an informational program, a business session, and socializing.
 Learn more about our activities.

-We invite you to contact our chapter registrar who will help you get started in becoming a member of DAR, including tracing your heritage to find an American Revolutionary War Patriot.
+We invite you to contact our chapter registrar who will help you get started with becoming a member of DAR, including tracing your heritage to find an American Revolutionary War Patriot.

 Chapter Namesake